luloxi/evolution-DAO/README.md

 ## ⛳️ Checkpoint 4: Adding an execution after deadline ☠️

-ToDo: Write an execution checkpoint, maybe including an address for each option in struct and taking a simple decision after deadline is met (if minimumVotes were met as well)
+ToDo: Write an execution checkpoint, maybe including an name for each option in struct and taking a simple decision after deadline is met (if minimumVotes were met as well)

 ### 🥅 Goals